Kolterdyx/mcbasic/README.md

     let x: fixed = 5.51;
     let y: fixed = 10.73;
     let z: fixed = add(x, y);

     # string concatenation
     let hello: str = "Hello" + " world!";

     # print function can take any argument type
     print(hello);
     print(z);

+	# logs will only be shown to players with the 'mcblog' tag
+	log("This is a log message");

     # Other types can be appended to strings.
 The string must be on the left side of the operation for this to work
     print("10th fib: " + fib(10));

     # You can also run raw commands with the built-in exec function
     exec("say Hello, world!");

     # You can also slice strings
     print(hello[0:5]);
     # Even with literals and negative indices